International relations & security: News, other journalism, streaming media

 This guide identifies the VT Libraries' principal collections of recent and historical news sources, both from the US and abroad; general-purpose databases that provide significant news content alongside academic articles; directories of free online news archives; and Tech's streaming video collections, which offer historical, documentary and dramatic works.

-Television and radio news archives
+Broadcast news archives

 These are your best options for finding classroom-legal versions of programs originally offered on consumer-oriented streaming platforms like Netflix or Amazon, whose licenses exclude library use.
 This list highlights streaming sources that provide content most directly related to historical and social science inquiry.
 It is not an exhaustive directory to all our library's video providers.